 Radio Equipment Directive 2014/53/EU (RED) – any product that contains a radio module or utilizes wireless technology will more than likely fall into this directive for compliance.
 “Radio equipment”, as defined in the new RED specifies: ‘radio equipment’ means an electrical or electronic product, which intentionally emits and/or receives radio waves for the purpose of radio communication and/or radiodetermination, or an electrical or electronic product which must be completed with an accessory, such as antenna, so as to intentionally emit and/or receive radio waves for the purpose of radio communication and/or radiodetermination

-EMC Directive 2014/30/EU – this directive deals with ensuring that equipment functions satisfactorily in its electromagnetic environment without introducing unacceptable electromagnetic disturbances to other equipment in that environment.
-The directive ensures the correct operation of equipment that responds to electromagnetic phenomena, is operated in the same electromagnetic environment, and the avoidance of any interference effects.
+EMC Directive 2014/30/EU – the EMC Directive deals with ensuring that equipment functions satisfactorily in its electromagnetic environment without introducing unacceptable electromagnetic disturbances to other equipment in that environment.
+And it must be impervious to EMC from the environment and other equipment operating in the vicinity.
+The EMC Directive ensures the correct operation of equipment, that it adequately responds to electromagnetic phenomena, and the avoidance of any interference effects.

 Low Voltage Directive 2014/35/EU – electrical products that have a voltage rating within the below parameters can be subject to the LVD: